dot-layer/blog/content/blog/2020-11-16-reproducibility-in-ml-my-tools/index.en.md

     seed: 42
     device: "cuda:0"
 ```
 Figure 3:  Example of a YAML file.
-[Here](https://stackoverflow.com/a/1729545/7927776) a nice answers of the difference between YAML and JSON files.
+[Here](https://stackoverflow.com/a/1729545/7927776) is a nice Stack Overflow answer about the difference between YAML and JSON files.

 Second, parameters need to be hierarchical.
 I only want to use the parameters for a specific case without having an obligation to have other parameters I don't need.
 For example, if a want to compare the performance using SGD and Adam optimizer, I will use two sets of parameters: a learning rate for SGD and a learning rate and beta values for Adam.
 If I'm using Argparse, I would need to have beta parameters even when using SGD.